huydayne168/client-wow-wraps-tsx/README.md

     Password: 12345678

-`Note`: In the Voucher part, if you want to use a voucher you have to get the voucher code from admin page (Beacause I have not do the sending voucher to user feature :vvv)
+`Note`: In the Voucher part, if you want to use a voucher you have to get the voucher code from admin page (Beacause I have not done the sending voucher to user feature :vvv)

 ## You can see the 2 another parts of this WOW WRAPS: